-- Naruto occasionally imagines himself as a smug Marty Stu who always has to bail Sasuke out of trouble and save the day while winning Sakura's love.
-Any fan of the show probably found that to be incredibly laughable.
+- Early on in Naruto, the titular character imagined himself as a smug Marty Stu who always has to bail Sasuke out of trouble and save the day while winning Sakura's love.

-- Played for laughs when a new transfer student who looks a lot like Haruhi transfers, and happend to be both a genius, an air head, and head-over-the-heels in love with Tamaki.
+- Played for laughs when a new transfer student who looks a lot like Haruhi transfers, and happened to be both a genius, an air head, and head-over-the-heels in love with Tamaki.

 - Gaston Lagaffe: Lagaffe falls asleep listening to the sports results, and in his dream sees himself punching out a boxer, get simultaneously tackled by an entire rugby team and still scoring, etc.